yatel-bi/wiki_content_backup/yatel/web_drafts.rst

 Characterístics:

-1. Ve tus datos como redes definidas segun tus necesidades.
+1. Access your data as a network defined according to your needs.
-2. Use as wherehouse all the mayors DB vendors (Drizzle, Firebird Microsoft SQL Server, MySQL, Oracle, PostgreSQL, SQLite and Sybase) [0]_
+2. Use as warehouse all the mayors DB vendors (Drizzle, Firebird Microsoft SQL Server, MySQL, Oracle, PostgreSQL, SQLite and Sybase) [0]_
-3. Dinamically explore your networks.
+3. Dynamically explore your networks.
 4. Powered by Python